SringayKeno/bikeSharing_NYC/README.md

 ### Trip Usage by Hour in August

 The below filled line chart shows usage by hour in August and once agian highlights the commute times as highest usage times.
-With the other insights we can see that the bikeshare programs success on weekdays will depend on male subscribers who use the bikeshare for commutesbikeshare programs success on weekdays will depend on male subscribers who use the bikeshare for commutes.
+With the other insights we can see that the bikeshare programs success on weekdays will depend on male subscribers who use the bikeshare for commutes on weekdays.

 <img width="526" alt="Screenshot (252)" src="https://user-images.githubusercontent.com/102890151/177025284-7152b9a8-91f7-4b8e-b8e7-7f589420285e.png">